jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 And this is for installing the modules:

 ````
-# insmod lwlwifi
+# insmod kernel/drivers/net/wireless/lwlwifi.ko
 ````

-but nobody uses `insmod` because it does not understands dependencies.
+but nobody uses `insmod` because it does not understands dependencies and you need to give it the whole path to the module file.
 Instead use the `modprobe` command:

 ````
 # modprobe iwlwifi